UncleRus/OPWiki/source/user_manual/revo/sensor_calibration.rst

 Thermal Calibration
 -------------------

-.. note:: The procedure below outlines the way to Thermally Calibrate the Revo to meet large temperature changes, it is not essential to put in the freezer as the min and max temp ranges of the calibration only need to be below and above the ambit temps of your location.
+.. note:: The procedure below outlines the way to thermally calibrate the Revo to meet large temperature changes, it is not essential to put in the freezer as the min and max temp ranges of the calibration only need to be below and above the ambit temps of your location.